13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Well-drained |

-The park hedgehog cactus, also known as the pincushion hedgehog cactus, is a small cactus with multiple spikes covered in a wool coat.
-Typically, this cactus reaches a maximum height of 2 inches.
-The yellowish-brown spikes emerge from the hair, and this cactus bears large yellow, white, or pink flowers during spring or early summer.
-It’s among the most cold-hardy hairy cacti types you can find, making it an excellent option for colder climates.
+The yellowish-brown spikes emerge from the hair, and it bears large yellow, white, or pink flowers during spring or early summer.
+It’s among the most cold-hardy hairy types you can find, making it an excellent option for colder climates.

 Conclusion